GU-CLASP/GU-CLASP.github.io/_pages/concluding-conference/index.md

 ### Contact

-To contact the organizers, please send an email to {shalom.lappin, hyewon.jang, sharid.loaiciga}@gu.se
+To contact the organizers, please send an email to {hyewon.jang, sharid.loaiciga}@gu.se